Understanding Restricted Building Work in Auckland

 Why Do We Have Restricted Building Work Rules?

 The RBW rules were introduced to protect homeowners after years of issues such as the leaky homes crisis.
+These rules ensure:

 The right people are responsible for work that keeps your home structurally sound and dry.